 Think about fair rental income protection

-If you're an Esurance customer who rents out a second home, this coverage can be a lifesaver.
-In the case that a covered loss like a hailstorm or explosion leaves your rental space uninhabitable, fair rental income insurance can help reimburse you for the lost revenue (pretty neat, huh?).
+If you rent out a second home, you may want to contact your insurer to inquire about this coverage.
+In the case that a covered loss like a hailstorm or explosion leaves your rental space uninhabitable, fair rental income insurance could help reimburse you for the lost revenue.

 how to save on second home insurance